AlbertoFemenias/albertofemenias.github.io/_posts/2020-03-31-SpaceTravel.md

 ---

 There is no better distraction these quarantine days than to stare at my awesome Space Travel Animation.
-By tweaking the slider you can end up with very different and cool results.
+By tweaking the sliders you can end up with very different results.

-**Instructions:** You can add colors, change speed, zoom, length and number of stars.
+**Instructions:** Use the inputs below to add colors, change speed, zoom, length and number of stars.
 Enjoy!

 <br>